Why foster in Wigan?

 - Transfer bonus for IFA carers - They will receive a one off lump sum of £500 per household once they’re approved as Wigan Council foster carers.

 - Training before and after you’ve been approved - Our extensive training programme is renowned across the North West and includes Child Sexual Exploitation (CSE), dealing with challenging behaviours, caring for children with attachment difficulties, Workshop to Raise Awareness of Prevent WRAP (Radicalisation), Celebrating Differences: Newly Arrived, Refugees and those seeking Asylum (NARA) and Practical Attachment Strategy for Carers (PASC)

 - We also have access to over 200 courses and e-learning that you can complete at home, as well as training sessions for birth children.

-For a full list of training opportunities see our training schedule or contact Karen Goodwill on 01942 487238 for specific training requests.
+For a full list of training opportunities contact Karen Goodwill on 01942 487238.